 - If you are running with your dog in poor light make sure he has a light-up collar or that his collar is fitted with reflective tape so that he is visible in the dark.

-So invest in a new pair of trainers for yourself, a dog training collar for your pooch, and hit the road this summer.
+So invest in a new pair of trainers, a dog training collar, and hit the road this summer.

 This article was provided to you by Jennifer at Havahart Wireless.
 Jennifer is a dog enthusiast who loves to share tips and advice on dog health, training and care.
 Visit her website and view her recommended remote dog training collar products.